MedRepublic/twilio-video-app-react/README.md

 - [Node.js v14+](https://nodejs.org/en/download/)
 - NPM v6+ (comes installed with newer Node versions)
+- PM2
+- Rsync (if using Actions to build on Github)

 You can check which versions of Node.js and NPM you currently have installed with the following commands: